View a printable pdf of the whole lesson here.

 Next Generation Science Standards (NGSS) Performance Expectations:

-Using the CERR strategy to evaluate informational text can be a part of an instructional plan that addresses not only literacy standards, but also NGSS performance expectations.
+Using a Systems Thinking Analysis strategy to comprehend informational text can be a part of an instructional plan that addresses not only literacy standards, but also NGSS performance expectations.
 The specific performance expectations that can be addressed depend on the content of the actual passage.
-For the examples provided in this activity, two of which relate to earthquakes and one to fossils, the performance expectations are:
+For the articles provided with this activity, which relate to earthquakes, volcanoes, space exploration, and mountain building, the performance expectations are:

 MS-ESS2 Earth's Systems: